stefaneg/hgop2015/hgop-docs/day4.md

 Note that this is a thinking tool at this point - NOT a specification tool.
 We'll translate to specifications when writing the tests for this.

+Create a new md file called testExamples.md where you collect your examples and put in your project root.